Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS`, `FEATURE`

+## customBlowUpBlock

+Set the explosion resistance of any block to be the same as stone (this rule will not take effect when the enhancedWorldEater rule is enabled).
+Command format:
+/carpet customBlowUpBlockminecraft:BlockName
+You can also set multiple blocks simultaneously by separating them with commas:
+/carpet customBlowUpBlockminecraft:BlockName1,minecraft:BlockName2

+- Type: `String`

+- Default: `VANILLA`

+- Suggested options: `minecraft:bedrock`, `minecraft:bedrock,minecraft:obsidian`

+- Categroies: `AMS`, `FEATURE`

 ## regeneratingDragonEgg

 When enabled，Every time a player defeats the Ender Dragon, a dragon egg will be generated.